Depop Taxes: Filing Taxes for Depop Earnings in 2026

 Your write-offs as an online seller will vary, depending on how big and involved your Depop operation is.
 But here are a few suggestions.
 (We combed through r/Depop for inspiration, then had our accountant fact-checker take a look.)

-How to file taxes as a Depop seller
+How to file your Depop taxes

 If you owe taxes on your Depop income, you’ll need to know about a few forms.
 They are: